jdevfullstack-tutorials/code-testing/README.md

 testing will be done by another person, usually a tester.
 This is another layer of testing for quality assurance.
-Don't you know that bugs causes million dollars to be just wasted?
+Don't you know that bugs can cause million dollars to be just wasted?
 So, a company really needs this kind of quality assurance.